MicrosoftDocs/CommunityToolkit/docs/maui/get-started.md

 In order to use the `MediaElement` correctly the `UseMauiCommunityToolkitMediaElement` method must be called on the `MauiAppBuilder` class when bootstrapping an application the *MauiProgram.cs* file.
 The following example shows how to perform this.
 You must specify whether to enable the foreground service on Android by setting the `enableForegroundService` parameter to true or false.
-If you fail to do this, an exception will be thrown when the application is run on Android.
+If you require Rich Media Notifications or background playback, and `enableForegroundService` is `false`, an exception will be thrown when the application is run on Android.

 ```csharp
 var builder = MauiApp.CreateBuilder();